CPR Set-off Siding

 Photo

-Craigellachie British Columbia - The Last Spike of the Canadian Pacific Railway was the final iron spike completing the Canadian Pacific Railway between Montreal and the Pacific Ocean driven at Craigellachie, British Columbia.
+The Last Spike of the Canadian Pacific Railway Company (CPR) was a final iron spike completing the CPR between Montreal and Port Moody driven at Craigellachie, British Columbia.
 It was driven into the tie by Donald Smith, later to become Lord Strathcona, on the morning of 7 Nov 1885.
 This event marked the end of a saga of natural disasters, financial crises, and even a rebellion, that plagued the CPR since its incorporation.

 The Last Spike signalled the completion of the CPR which today remains a symbol of national unity in Canada.
 At the time, it fulfilled an 1871 commitment made by the Federal government to British Columbia which stipulated that a railway be built joining the Pacific province to Eastern Canada.
 The promise of a railway connection had been a major factor in British Columbia's decision to join Confederation.
-Although construction of the CPR did not begin until 1880, resulting in threats of secession by some B.C. politicians, the railway was ultimately completed five years ahead of schedule.
+Although construction of a railway did not begin in British Columbia until 1880 (The Onderdonk contracts), resulting in threats of secession by some B.C. politicians, a railway was ultimately completed five years ahead of schedule.

 Source: Wikipedia - The Free Encyclopedia (With corrections by this editor.)

-In my research I found three photographs of the Craigellachie ceremony as shown below.
-There was a fourth but it appears to be a cropped enlargement of na-1494-6 below.
+An internet search found three photographs of the Craigellachie ceremony as shown to the right.
+There was a fourth but it appears to be a cropped enlargement of the third, na-1494-6.

 Major Rogers, with his white mutton chops, is barely visible in the left photo standing second to the left of Van Horne.
 Names of some individuals in the photos are listed beneath.
 These names accompanied each photo on the Glenbow Museum's web site page.
 With the exception of well-known figures like Van Horne, Smith, Fleming, and Rogers, the other names in the captions may, or may not, be identified correctly.
 It is my experience with archived photographs that attached captions are quite often incorrect.